21 Amazing Things To Do In South Jersey With Family and Friends - Karta.com

 It’s a throwback in the best way—no flashing screens or giant crowds, just simple joy and a dash of fairytale charm.
 If you're traveling with little ones, Storybook Land is a must-stop memory-maker.

-21. Join a Ghost Tour in Burlington or Cape May
+21. Ghost Tour in Burlington or Cape May

 If you love history with a side of hauntings, don’t miss the chance to join a ghost tour in South Jersey—especially in places like Burlington City or Cape May, where centuries-old buildings come with some seriously eerie tales.
 These guided walks are one of the most atmospheric and surprisingly informative activities in South Jersey, particularly in the fall.